lorensen/VTKExamples/src/Java/Lighting/LightActor.md

+### Description

 Java Program to demonstrate the use of vtkLightActor.

-Author: Bharatesh Chakravarthi
-Affiliation: VE Lab, Chung Ang University, Seoul, South Korea.